truecharts/website/docs/manual/helm/guides/add-ingress.md

 ## How-To setup

-To setup ingress add the following section to the values.yaml manually and adapt where needed:
+To setup ingress add the following minimal section to the values.yaml manually, update the required rows, and adapt where needed:

 ```
 ingress:
   main:
     enabled: true
     hosts:
-      -  host: chart-example.local
+      - host: chart-example.local #Edit Required
         paths:
           - path: /
             pathType: Prefix
             overrideService:
               name: main
-                port: 80
+              port: 80 #Edit Required
     tls:
       - hosts:
-         - chart-example.local
+          - chart-example.local #Edit Required
-        secretName: chart-example-tls
+    integrations:
+      traefik:
+        enabled: true
 ```

-This can be expanded by adding "integrations" with cert-manager and/or homepage, for example:
+This can be expanded by adding "integrations" with cert-manager, traefik, and/or homepage, for example:

 ```
 ingress: